-DeSoto, TX — It has been just over a year since Dallas police officer Amber Guyger walked into Botham Jean’s apartment and murdered him as he ate a bowl of ice cream.
+DeSoto, TX — It has been nearly two years since Dallas police officer Amber Guyger walked into Botham Jean’s apartment and murdered him as he ate a bowl of ice cream.
 For this crime, Amber Guyger was sentenced to 10 years in prison.
 Then, earlier this month just down the road in Fort Worth, officer Aaron Dean, responding to a call about an open door, took aim from outside Atatiana Jefferson’s window, and murdered her.
 He has since been arrested for this crime.
 Now, insanely enough, another Dallas cop has shot an innocent person — his own son.

 To be clear, it was not 2 a.m. when everyone was sleeping.
 According to police, it was just 6 p.m. when the call came in, meaning that the shooting took place before the sun even set.
 How, exactly, a police officer could mistake his own son for a criminal — in broad daylight — and shoot him, is a mystery to all.